Financial-Times/o-header-services/README.md

 ### Related links and the drawer

 o-header-services supports related content (eg Sign in or licence numbers).
 At large screen widths these appear to the far right of the header.
-At smaller screens these collapse down to a `drawer` which is behind a hamburger menu.

 #### Core experience of the drawer